-1.0 Introduction
+1. Introduction

-- 1.1 The vast majority of parents, carers and other visitors to our school are supportive of the Trust and its schools, teachers, other members of staff, its students, their parents and other visitors, and act in a reasonable way, ensuring that the school is a safe, orderly environment in which students can learn. - 1.2 Occasionally, however, a negative attitude is expressed in an aggressive, verbally abusive or physically abusive way towards these members of the Trust community which is unacceptable and will not be tolerated. - 1.3 The Trust requires its teachers and other members of staff to behave professionally in these difficult situations, attempting to defuse the situation wherever possible, and to seek the involvement of other members of staff as appropriate.
-However, all teachers and members of staff have the right to work without fear of harassment, violence, intimidation or abuse. - 1.4 The Trust expects parents and other visitors to always behave in a reasonable way towards all members of the Trust community. - 1.5 This policy outlines the steps that will be taken where the behaviour displayed falls below the standard the Trust expects and will not be tolerated. - 1.6 The following is a list of types of behaviour which are unacceptable and will not be tolerated are: - 1.6.1 shouting, either in person or over the telephone; - 1.6.2 using intimidating language or behaviour; - 1.6.3 using threatening language or behaviour; - 1.6.4 using abusive language or behaviour; - 1.6.5 using insulting language or behaviour; - 1.6.6 using aggressive or offensive hand gestures; - 1.6.7 shaking or holding a fist towards another; - 1.6.8 swearing; - 1.6.9 pushing, shoving or jostling; - 1.6.10 hitting, slapping, punching or kicking; - 1.6.11 spitting; - 1.6.12 any other behaviour likely to cause anybody witnessing it (including the recipient) alarm, distress or to fear that violence may be used against them or others. - 1.7 This is not an exhaustive list but seeks to provide illustrations of such behaviour.
+The vast majority of parents, carers and other visitors to our schools are supportive of the Trust and its schools, teachers, other members of staff, its students, their parents and other visitors, and act in a reasonable way, ensuring that the school is a safe, orderly environment in which students can learn.

+Occasionally, however, a negative attitude is expressed in an aggressive, verbally abusive or physically abusive way towards these members of the Trust community which is unacceptable and will not be tolerated.

+The Trust requires its teachers and other members of staff to behave professionally in these difficult situations, attempting to defuse the situation wherever possible, and to seek the involvement of other members of staff as appropriate.
+However, all teachers and members of staff have the right to work without fear of harassment, violence, intimidation or abuse.

+The Trust expects parents and other visitors to always behave in a reasonable way towards all members of the Trust community.

+This policy outlines the steps that will be taken where the behaviour displayed falls below the standard the Trust expects and will not be tolerated.

+The following is a list of types of behaviour which are unacceptable and will not be tolerated are:

+- shouting, either in person or over the telephone;

+- using intimidating language or behaviour;

+- using threatening language or behaviour;

+- using abusive language or behaviour;

+- using insulting language or behaviour;

+- using aggressive or offensive hand gestures;

+- shaking or holding a fist towards another;

+- swearing;

+- pushing, shoving or jostling;

+- hitting, slapping, punching or kicking;

+- spitting;

+- any other behaviour likely to cause anybody witnessing it (including the recipient) alarm, distress or to fear that violence may be used against them or others.

+- taking photos or videos of staff and/or pupils without permission.

+This is not an exhaustive list but seeks to provide illustrations of such behaviour.

-2.0 Permission to enter and be on the school's premises
+2. Permission to enter and be on the school's premises

-- 2.1 Parents have "implied permission" to enter and be on a school's premises for reasons relating to their child / children's education.
-This means that parents are welcome come to the school to drop off and collect their children, subject to any restrictions that may apply to vehicle access to the site, to speak to teachers and other members of staff about their children, or for meetings, parents' evenings and social events. - 2.2 Parents do not have a legal right to enter or be on a school's premises without a good reason. - 2.3 In education law, the term "parent" includes the natural or adoptive parents of a student, as well as a non-parent with care of a student and a non-parent with parental responsibility of a student.
+Parents have "implied permission" to enter and be on a school's premises for reasons relating to their child / children's education.
+This means that parents are welcome to come to the school to drop off and collect their children, subject to any restrictions that may apply to vehicle access to the site, to speak to teachers and other members of staff about their children, or for meetings, parents' evenings and social events.

+Parents do not have a legal right to enter or be on a school's premises without a good reason.

+In education law, the term "parent" includes the natural or adoptive parents of a child, as well as a non-parent with care of a child and a non-parent with parental responsibility of a child.

-- 2.4 For the purposes of this policy only, the term "parent" will also include a non-parent who does not have care of or parental responsibility for a student, but who is involved in looking after a student on a regular basis (for example, a childminder, non-resident partner of a parent or relative who takes the student to or from school, is involved with the care of the student in some other way, or a person whose emergency contact number we have been provided with). - 2.5 Other visitors also have "implied permission" to enter and be on a school's premises if they have a reason, for example a courier or delivery person, or a member of the public attending the school's office to make enquiries about something. - 2.6 Members of the public without a good reason for entering or being on the school premises are trespassing.
+For the purposes of this policy only, the term "parent" will also include a non-parent who does not have care of or parental responsibility for a child, but who is involved in looking after a child on a regular basis (for example, a childminder, non-resident partner of a parent or relative who takes the child to or from school, is involved with the care of the child in some other way, or a person whose emergency contact number we have been provided with).

+Other visitors also have "implied permission" to enter and be on a school's premises if they have a reason, for example a courier or delivery person, or a member of the public attending the school's office to make enquiries about something.

+Members of the public without a good reason for entering or being on the school premises are trespassing.